cormas/cormas-wiki/tutorials/installation/install-cormas/index.md

 ![New Image Button](img/pharoLauncher-new.png)

 Now you must select the version of Pharo and give your image a name.
-In our example, we are using Pharo 11, so select this version in the list (A).
+The current version of Cormas requires Pharo 9, which is a deprecated version of Pharo.
+Therefore, you must first click on the _"Deprecated distributions"_ (A), then select _"Pharo 9.0 - 64bit"_ from the list (B).
-In text edit field (B), Pharo Launcher will suggest you a standard image name, for example, _"Pharo 11.0 - 64bit (stable)"_.
+In text edit field (C), Pharo Launcher will suggest you a standard image name, for example, _"Pharo 9.0 - 64bit"_.
 We strongly recommend that you always replace it with a meaningful name that describes the purpose of your image.
 In this case, we use the name _"Cormas Example"_.
-Once you have selected the version and given your image a name, click on the _"Create image"_ button in the bottom-right corner (C).
+Once you have selected the version and given your image a name, click on the _"Create image"_ button in the bottom-right corner (D).

 ![Image Version and Name](img/pharoLauncher-imageVersion.png)